bulka4/azure_devops_rest_api/readme.md

 In order to create an Agent pool we can use the ci_cd_setup > agent_pool_setup > setup.py script.
 In that script we need to specify a name of the Agent pool which we will create.

-Before running this script we need to create the .env file in the ci_cd_setup > agent_pool_setup folder and assign there DevOps access token to the 'AZURE_DEVOPS_PAT' variable just like it is shown in the .env-draft file.
+Before running this script we need to create the .env file in the ci_cd_setup > agent_pool_setup folder and assign there DevOps access token to the 'AZURE_DEVOPS_PAT' variable.
+That file should look like the .env-draft file and it should be in the same location.
+It is described in that draft file what values to provide.

 # Setting up resources for a CI/CD pipeline - ACR push and pull
 Here we are gonna explain how to use this code in order to set up resources in Azure DevOps and generate a YAML file needed to create a CI/CD pipeline which will be building a Docker image from code in repository, pushing it to the Azure Container Registry (ACR) and then pulling it onto Azure Linux VM and running it.